 Accreditation Programs Frequently Asked Questions

-Nacha offers two national accreditation programs.
+Nacha offers three national accreditation programs.
 Invest in your professional development and hone your skills by choosing the payments accreditation that is right for you.

 An AAP is an individual who possess a comprehensive knowledge of all areas of ACH, a deep understanding of and experience in one or more specific ACH subjects and have a broad knowledge of concepts that relate to the payments system as a whole.